PixarAnimationStudios/OpenSubdiv/documentation/hbr_overview.rst

        As of OpenSubdiv 3.0, all **Hbr** dependencies have been removed from the core APIs (**Sdc**, **Vtr**, **Far**, **Osd**).
 The legacy source code of **Hbr** is provided purely for regression and legacy purposes.
-If your code is currently depending on Hbr functionaliy, we recommend migrating to the newer APIs as we cannot guarantee that this code will be maintained in future releases.
+If your code is currently depending on Hbr functionality, we recommend migrating to the newer APIs as we cannot guarantee that this code will be maintained in future releases.
        For more information see the `3.0 release notes <release_notes.html>`_